-Alex is an iOS developer at Six To Start.
-Before that he worked for a different company.
-Before that he did a PhD in maths.
-And before that he worked in a book shop.
-He is currently lead developer on forthcoming fitness game The Walk.
+Alex was lead developer on The Walk.
+Before that, he worked for a different company.
+Before that, he did a PhD in maths.
+And before that, he worked in a book shop.

 Estee joined the team in 2010 via Channel 4's 4Talent scheme, and has since produced and took part in the artwork and graphics for all of Six to Start's projects to date - from the humble beginnings of working for various clients through to major projects such as The Code for the BBC and our bestselling Zombies, Run! series.
 Being the only artist in the team and often working on three or more projects at the same time (she takes pride in that), she now leads in art, working with some amazing contract artists from around the globe.

 Before joining Six to Start, she previously worked at Square-Enix and Gamewax after graduating from universities with a BA (1st Hons) Computer Games Design and an MA Digital Games Theory & Design.
 Game degrees were a few and excitingly-new at her time and so she jumped on them straight after finishing her A-Levels!
 When not doing games, she enjoys catching up on her favourite animes and mangas, studying Kyūdo (Japanese archery) and doing bizarre illustrations at night.

 Georgina is Junior Producer on The Walk, where she coordinates the work of the artists, developers, writers and actors, making sure it all fits together.
 She also worked on Season 2 of Zombies, Run! in a similar role, where she was involved across all aspects of production and game design.